Crain’s Cleveland Temporarily Unavailable

 Statistical Insight provides access to statistics produced by the U.S. government, major international intergovernmental organizations, professional and trade organizations, commercial publishers, independent research organizations, state government agencies, and universities.
 The database consists of three components: 1) the Base Edition table collection, which includes over 30,000 individually indexed statistical tables with major statistical compilations issued by Federal agencies, the states, and IGOS; 2) theResearch Edition table collection, which integrates over 100,000 additional indexed tables designed for advance research and includes data for geographic areas and industries from government and private-sector sources; 3) the Statistical Abstract and Index modules, which provide access to three CIS indexes: American Statistics Index (ASI), Statistical Reference Index (SRI), and Index to International Statistics (IIS).

 As the “world’s newspaper of record,” The Times of London has covered all major international events from the French Revolution to the War in Iraq.
-The Times Digital Archive, 1785–2010 provides 221 years of this highly regarded resource to researchers of history, literature, culture, business, art and architecture, and more.
+The Times Digital Archive, 1785–2010 provides 225 years on both the research database and newspaper database.
 Every complete page of every issue is full-text searchable — every headline, article, editorial, announcement, image and advertisement.

 This current events database allows researchers to explore social, political & economic issues, scientific discoveries and other popular topics discussed in today’s classrooms.
 TOPICsearch contains full text for over 102,800 articles from more than 2,500 diverse sources, including more than 1,550 full text periodicals.

 Books come to life through animation, narration, sounds and music.
 Tumblebook Library is a collection of electronic picture books for children, which are sure to entertain and evoke a love of reading.